You are located in service: RWTH High Performance Computing (Linux)

 My multi-node job with ABAQUS <= 2020 fails to start up.

 This is a known issue.
-Unfortunately we do not have a fix at the moment.
+Unfortunately we do not have a fix for this.
 Please change your batch script to limit your simulation to one node.

 How did this content help you?